isabella232/OneScriptLang/docs/OneScript.md

 These general terms refer to all elements of OneScript
 * `ident` - refers to an identity that can be any underscore or alpha, followed by any underscore or alphanumeric.
 For example, `init` and `OneScript.Core.DateTime`.
-* `literal` - a literal can refer to a value of numeric, string, boolean, date or enumerator value.
+* `literal` - a literal can refer to a value of numeric, string, boolean, date or set value.
 * `numeric` - numeric values can be integers or floating point values.
 * `string` - string values.
 * `date` - date and/or time values.